 At this point, it’s time to get in touch with your healthcare provider, but if everything sounds like it’s progressing normally, they’ll probably tell you to stay where you are and start recording the timing of your contractions, and to head in either when your water breaks, or when contractions are about a minute long, and about three minutes apart.

 If your water breaks before you start having contractions

 It’s less common for your water to break before regular contractions begin.
-If the membranes in the amniotic sac that has been cushioning Baby and protecting him from infections for all these months bursts, releasing clear liquid either in a burst or a trickle, and your labor doesn’t begin soon after, there’s a good chance your healthcare provider will ask you to come in to at least get checked out.
+If the membranes in the amniotic sac that has been cushioning Baby and protecting them from infections for all these months bursts, releasing clear liquid either in a burst or a trickle, and your labor doesn’t begin soon after, there’s a good chance your healthcare provider will ask you to come in to at least get checked out.
 However, because most women whose water breaks before their contractions begin go into labor in the hours following, your provider may recommend that you wait, too.